jesimone57/python-cheat-sheet/README.md

 	raise Exception("Must be using python 3")
 </pre>

-### Code Blocks
+### Code Blocks (also called code suites)

+* A group of individual statements, which make a single code block are called suites in Python.
+* Compound or complex statements, such as if, while, def, and class require a header line and a suite.
+* Since braces are not used to define code blocks, python uses indentation to define code suite (aka a block).
+* NOTE: indentation in Python is strictly enforced!

 <pre>
-# A group of individual statements, which make a single code block are called suites in Python.
-# Compound or complex statements, such as if, while, def, and class require a header line and a suite.

-# Since braces do not define code blocks, python uses indentation to define code suite (aka a block).

 if True:
 	print ("yes")
 	print ("ok")